kunjsinha/remote-access/README.md

 # Remote Access

 A simple web-based remote desktop application that allows you to control your computer through a browser.
+This project was done to learn basic webdev with Flask.

 ## Features